-Line 21-Total Montana Composite Return Tax.

-Enter the total amount of composite tax reported on Schedule IV, column H. See instructions on page 9.
+Line 21 - Total Montana Composite Return Tax.
+Enter the total amount of composite tax reported on Schedule IV, column H. See the instructions for Schedule IV.

 The amount on this line must equal the sum of Part 5, line 2, on all Montana Schedules K-1 filed by this entity.